 This would more likely have been the title of Wong Jing’s unofficial adaptation of Crying Freeman.
 In 2000, he thought about rebooting the franchise with Leon Lai.
 His line of fiscal thinking was that 2000 being the year of the dragon coincides with the titular character’s back having a dragon tattoo.
 In Hong Kong, there were already two unofficial adaptations – Killer’s Romance and The Dragon from Russia.
 There was an official adaptation made in and produced by the West.
 However, that movie didn’t get a theatrical release in the U.S. and the U.K. despite being the number one action film in France circa 1995.
 In Canada, screenings only took place in the Toronto and Vancouver film festivals.
 The latter screening in 1996 resulted in much confusion if not derision at the crying scenes.

 Wind’s Howl, Crane’s Cry was the next series of issues which were ideal for Jing since he is the most prolific H.K. film-maker when it comes to anti-African racism (i.e. Royal Tramp, Casino Tycoon II, Sixty Million Dollar Man, Ebola Syndrome and Love Generation Hong Kong).
 Then again, he may have wanted to adapt a volume that would allow for a Western star (or character actor) to be used.
 In The Pomegranates, there is a villain named Boyd whose face was clearly modelled after Mel Gibson (although he looks like Josh Lucas from time to time).
 There’s also the idea of hiding an antenna in a long strip of bamboo within a restaurant.
 Then again, Hu Qing-Lan has the oddest gimmick in the entire series (Long has a shoe flare).
 It also has the best one-liner in the entire series when Long says: “This is not your castle.
 This is your prison.”

 The most notable plot point about Wind’s Howl, Crane’s Cry is the idea of a black woman pretending to be a white woman.
 This would partially inspire the premise of White Chicks.
 The other inspiration was Don’t Give a Damn (policemen changing their ethnic appearance).
 Given Jing’s trend-following nature, this would’ve been enabling him to ride the bandwagon of John Woo’s Mission: Impossible 2 (whose H.K. box office tally was bigger than any of Woo’s other movies).
 It would also afford him the chance to poke fun at Face/Off (even if it means a jibe at the characterization instead of a jab at a character).
 Like Armour of God (which broke the H.K. box office record), the end fight would involve a black woman (this is serendipitous given that the 1986 classic was referenced earlier).

 The legal-friendly title could’ve been Whistling Wind, Whining Wolves.
-The second most notable plot point is the idea of a metal swimsuit which electrocutes anyone who tries to use blades.
+The second most notable plot point is the idea of a steel swimsuit which electrocutes anyone who tries to use blades.
 Long’s bodyguard, Teddy Wong, is the first to fight her.
-If Jing wanted to, he could change rename him as Freddy Wong as a reference to Jackie’s Drunken Master character losing his first fight to a high-kicking assassin.
+If Jing wanted to, he could rename him as Freddy Wong as a reference to Jackie’s Drunken Master character losing his first fight to a high-kicking assassin.
 If Jordan was too busy working on the Young and Dangerous series to remind people that he played Leon’s bodyguard in God of Gamblers: The Early Stage then Roy Cheung would’ve been a truly formidable choice.
 Thandie Newton (who was in John Woo’s M:I-2) would’ve been the best choice to play the assassin because of her facial structure.
 Her ballet experience is also pertinent to the assassin’s pivoting.

 In The Journey to Freedom, there were characters who could easily be played by H.K. actors.
 One of the villains is a dead ringer for Jing’s father (Wong Tin-Lam).
 This was bound to have caught his attention.
 Such casting would’ve allowed Jing to make criticisms about the preconceived notions of his career (i.e. his success is entirely to do with nepotism).
 The final story of the Crying Freeman saga consists of two parts with the second part being adjourned with a subtitle that, if it became a Chinese film title, would be Shot in the Dark instead of A Beam in the Dark.
 Losing the A means that the title can be interpreted as plural gunfire (e.g. the men were shot in the dark by his machine gun).
 The beam refers to a laser that is attached to the gun (called firefly) like in The Terminator, which Jing mimicked in The Big Score.

 It would be karmic justice if the final adaptation of Crying Freeman was to end with Yo losing his eyesight.
 It would be reminiscent of John Woo’s The Killer.
 Jing has long been an admirer of him to the extent of partaking in homages.
 Part of the timely process concerning being an expert about someone is that you know how they think (this is why Jean-Claude Van Damme described it as telepathy when Woo and himself talked to each other).
 Jing would’ve been the first to say that The Dragon from Russia could’ve been a hit had it contained a re-enactment of the clay scene in Ghost.
 Such a scene wouldn’t have been contrived because Yo Hinomura (the protagonist) is a potter.
 Doing it now would be seen as old hat, although the pottery angle allows for A Better Tomorrow to be parodied.